vuejs-translations/docs-zh-cn/src/guide/essentials/forms.md

   <label for="demo-mike">Mike</label>
 </div>

-In this case，the `checkedNames` array will always contain the values from the currently checked boxes。
+In this case, the `checkedNames` array will always contain the values from the currently checked boxes.

 <div class="composition-api">